| |

 No, you don’t need to speak Portuguese.
 Many people in tourist areas speak basic English.
 However, learning to say simple Portuguese phrases like bom dia (good morning/good day) and thank you, which is obrigada if you’re female or obrigado if you’re male, is polite and will be much appreciated by locals.

-Final thoughts on the best things to do in Rio de Janeiro
+Final thoughts on visiting Rio de Janeiro as a solo traveller